stwalsh4118/janus/README.md

-# Cursor Voice Chat
+# Janus

-Voice-enabled interface for asking cursor-agent questions about your codebase while driving or away from your desk.
+Voice-enabled portal to your codebase.
+Ask AI coding agents questions hands-free while driving or away from your desk.

+> **Janus** - Roman god of doors, gates, and transitions.
+Your voice-controlled gateway between you and your code.

 ## 🎯 Features

 - 🎤 **Voice Input** - Push-to-talk interface using Web Speech API
 - 🔊 **Text-to-Speech** - Automatic audio responses
 - 📱 **Mobile-Optimized** - Designed for phone use with large touch targets
-- 🤖 **Cursor Integration** - Full cursor-agent integration with codebase context
+- 🤖 **Agent Integration** - Pluggable support for AI coding agents (cursor-agent, aider, etc.)
 - 💾 **Conversation History** - Automatic session summaries and context preservation
 - 🔒 **Secure** - Access via Tailscale for private network access
+- 🔌 **Extensible** - Easy to add support for new AI agents

 ## 📋 Prerequisites

 - **Go** 1.25.0+ (latest stable)
 - **Node.js** 22+ (LTS)
 - **pnpm** (package manager)
-- **air** (Go hot reload, install globally)
+- **air** (Go hot reload, installed globally)
 - **Git** for version control
+- **AI Agent** (cursor-agent for initial implementation, others can be added)

 ## 🚀 Quick Start